BodyMaps/ShapeKit/config.md

 5. `affine_reference_file_name`: file to load affine reference info.

-6. `if_save_combined_label`: booling parameter, whether to save the combined labels as a *.nii.gz* file after processing.
+6. `if_save_combined_label`: boolean parameter that controls whether to save the combined labels as a .nii.gz file after processing.
 For example:

     ```
     OUTPUT